kaipaine/pyphasefield/pyphasefield/docs/usage/script_template.rst

 * None: Used if a simulation does not use temperature, or if you wish to have temperature evolve using phase field equations (in which case, temperature would just be another field in sim.fields)
 * "ISOTHERMAL": Used if the overall temperature does not change during a simulation.
 Only sim.set_temperature_initial_T() need be used
-* "LINEAR GRADIENT": Used if the simulation has a simple linear gradient in either space or time or both. sim.set_temperature_initial_T() will set the temperature of the cell [0, 0, 0, ...], while sim.set_temperature_dTdx(), sim.set_temperature_dTdy(), sim.set_temperature_dTdz() will set the thermal gradient in the x, y, and z dimensions as necessary, while sim.set_temperature_dTdt() will set how all cells change in temperature over time.
+* "LINEAR_GRADIENT": Used if the simulation has a simple linear gradient in either space or time or both. sim.set_temperature_initial_T() will set the temperature of the cell [0, 0, 0, ...], while sim.set_temperature_dTdx(), sim.set_temperature_dTdy(), sim.set_temperature_dTdz() will set the thermal gradient in the x, y, and z dimensions as necessary, while sim.set_temperature_dTdt() will set how all cells change in temperature over time.
-* "XDMF_FILE": Used if you wish to pull thermal data from a file (for example, if you generate the thermal field using a different simulation scheme, like FEM!).
+* "THERMAL_HISTORY_FILE": Used if you wish to pull thermal data from a file (for example, if you generate the thermal field using a different simulation scheme, like FEM!).
 Only sim.set_temperature_path() has to be used for this case.

 .. code-block:: python

 	sim.set_temperature_initial_T(1584.)

 Sets the temperature of the entire simulation (isothermal) or the initial temperature of the origin (linear gradient).
+Typically in units of K.

 .. code-block:: python